tmolteno/python-necpp/README.md

 ## More Information

-Have a look at [http://github.com/tmolteno/necpp] for more information on nec2++.
+Have a look at [http://github.com/tmolteno/necpp] for more information on using nec2++.